teamclairvoyant/airflow-rest-api-plugin/README.md

 * force (optional) - boolean - Whether to forcefully upload the file if the file already exists or not

+* pause (optional) - boolean - The DAG will be forced to be paused when created and override the 'dags_are_paused_at_creation' config.

+* unpause (optional) - boolean - The DAG will be forced to be unpaused when created and override the 'dags_are_paused_at_creation' config.

 Examples:

 Header: multipart/form-data